putuoka/c4it-blog/content/posts/2020/018-youtube-search-dotnet/article.md

 ---
 title: "How to search for YouTube videos in a channel with .NET Core 3"
 path: "/blog/csharp-extension-methods"
-tags: ['CSharp', 'dotNET', 'YouTube' , "MainArticle"]
+tags: ["CSharp", "dotNET", "YouTube", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "YouTube provides some APIs for getting info about a channel videos.
 But they also provide .NET libraries to achieve the same result with C#.
 Let's have a try!"
 created: 2020-03-02